 In order to use the IDRS, physicians must first be registered.
 To register, complete a Confidentiality and User Agreement that can be found on the IDRS website.
 Registration can take several days to process, so it is prudent to register before you need to use the system, or you may not be able to comply with the 5-day death certificate filing timeline.

-Breast Density Notification
+Breast Density Notification and Consultation

 The Physician Payment Sunshine Act was included as Section 6002 of the Affordable Care Act of 2010.
 This Act requires applicable manufacturers to report certain industry gifts to the Department of Health and Human Services.
 Applicable manufacturers must also disclose any investment or ownership interests that a physician or physician's family member has in their company.

 Once disclosed, this information will be made available on a public website and will be searchable by physician name, specialty, and address.
 Consumers will also be able to see what items were provided to physicians, as well as their value.